sellpy/web-interview/README.md

 If you feel constrained by time (which is totally fine!), **prioritize quality over quantity**.

 ### Main Task
 Persist the todo lists on the server.
-Persisting in a database is not required.
-(Simple js structures on the server is fine).
+Persisting in a database is not required, i.e. simple JS structures like objects/arrays that don't persist between server restarts are fine.
 If you do go for an actual DB (again not required), be sure to include instructions of how to get it up and running.

 ### Additional tasks
 - Don't require users to press save when an item is added/edited in the todo list.
 (Autosave functionality)